jepetersohn/phase-3-guide/README.md

 interviewer will be none-too-impressed if your ability to write a controller is hamstrung by access to the Rails generators.

-**EXCEPTION**:  You may feel free to `rails generate migration`.
+**EXCEPTIONS**:  You may feel free to `rails generate migration`.
 Why?
 Because figuring out time-stamps is irritating.
+Also if you install a gem (for instance `rspec-rails` which finalized its install by running a `rails generate` command, feel free).

 ## Feedback